josephspurrier/gowebapp/README.md

 The web app has a public home page, authenticated home page, login page, register page, and about page.

 The entrypoint for the web app is gowebapp.go.
-The file loads the initial configuration, starts the session, connects to the database, precompiles all the templates, assigns the routes, attaches the middleware, and starts the web server.
+The file loads the initial configuration, starts the session, connects to the database, sets up the templates, loads the routes, attaches the middleware, and starts the web server.

 The front end is built using Foundation with a few small changes to fonts and spacing.
 The flash